Jupiter's ultraviolet auroral bridge: the influence of the solar wind on polar auroral morphology: Discussion

-The results of this work also suggest that the solar wind exerts a significant influence on the morphology of the ZI and ZII aurorae.
-If magnetospheric compression can be predominantly attributed to the solar wind (rather than a variable plasma-outflow rate from Io), the agreement between total detected bridge length and the compression state of the magnetosphere, shown in Figure \ref{fig:bridge_vs_ms_size}, confirms the result of \citet{nichols+:2017}, in which bridge-like morphology was observed in the dusk-side polar collar during a solar wind shock measured by Juno during its approach to Jupiter.
-The results regarding the onset times and lifetimes for bridges (that they can arise within a few hours and can last for longer than a Jupiter rotation) also support this hypothesis, since hour-scale variations are compatible with simulations of the effect of solar-wind shocks on the magnetosphere \citep{chane+:2017}.
-Therefore, if ZI aurorae can be spatially associated with upward Birkeland currents and ZII aurorae with the downward currents necessary to close the loop \citep{sulaiman+:2022}, then the solar wind is suggested to affect the local ionospheric or magnetospheric conditions required for current-loop closure, thus affecting the morphology of the ZI and ZII aurorae.
+The results of this work also suggest that the solar wind exerts some influence on the morphology of the ZI and ZII aurorae.
+If magnetospheric compression can be predominantly attributed to the solar wind (rather than a variable plasma-outflow rate from Io), the agreement between bridge count and the compression state of the magnetosphere, shown in Figure \ref{fig:bridge_vs_ms_size}, is consistent with the result of \citet{nichols+:2017}, in which a bridge-like morphology was observed in the dusk-side polar collar during a solar-wind shock measured by Juno during its approach to Jupiter.
+The results regarding the onset times and lifetimes for bridges (that they can arise within a few hours and can last for longer than a Jupiter rotation) also fit this hypothesis, since hour-scale variations are compatible with simulations of the effect of solar-wind shocks on the magnetosphere \citep{chane+:2017}.
+Therefore, if ZI aurora can be spatially associated with upward Birkeland currents and ZII aurorae with the downward currents necessary to close the loop \citep{sulaiman+:2022}, then the solar wind is suggested to affect the local ionospheric or magnetospheric conditions required for current-loop closure, thus affecting the morphology of the ZI and ZII aurorae.
 It may, to some extent, do this by modifying the magnetic topology within Jupiter's middle magnetosphere.
-Compression of the magnetosphere by the solar wind has already been shown to play a significant role in contracting the main emission via modification of the current sheet and associated magnetic-field contribution, rather than by modifying the main-emission magnetospheric source radius \citep{head+:2024}.
-This present work may indicate that magnetospheric compression by the solar wind pushes the magnetic field lines inward, which would move main-emission features poleward as well as increase the ionospheric separation between adjacent features in the magnetosphere.
-This scenario, though tentative, is supported by the observation that bridges ``grow'' from the main emission rather than from the active region (Figure \ref{fig:bridge_onset}).
-Additionally, three main-emission crossings (PJ3-N, PJ14-N, PJ22-N) were identified by \citet{al_saati+:2022} in which the ZII (downward FAC) region was located equatorward of the ZI region.
-These three cases all also show expanded main emissions (\citealt{head+:2024}; supporting material), associated with an uncompressed magnetosphere, which may work in the opposite direction to pull the ZII aurorae equatorward of the ZI aurora, in contrast with previous predictions \citep{cowley+:2007}.
-More work is required to investigate the exact mechanisms for the variation in morphology of the ZI and ZII aurorae, but, in all, this work indicates that the solar wind may exert an indirect yet significant influence on Jupiter's aurorae.
+Compression of the magnetosphere by the solar wind has already been shown to play a significant role in contracting the ME via modification of the current sheet and associated magnetic-field contribution, rather than by modifying the ME magnetospheric source radius \citep{nichols+:2009,head+:2024}.
+This present work may indicate that magnetospheric compression by the solar wind pushes the magnetic field lines inward, which would move ME features poleward as well as increase the ionospheric separation between adjacent features in the magnetosphere.
+This scenario, though tentative, is consistent with bridges that ``grow'' from the ME rather than from the active region (Figure \ref{fig:bridge_onset}).
+Additionally, three ME crossings (PJ3-N, PJ14-N, PJ22-N) were identified by \citet{al_saati+:2022} in which the ZII (downward FAC) region was located equatorward of the ZI region.
+These three cases all also show expanded MEs (\citealt{head+:2024}; supporting material), associated with an uncompressed magnetosphere, which may work in the opposite direction to pull the ZII aurorae equatorward of the ZI aurora, in contrast with previous predictions \citep{cowley+:2007}.
+More work is required to investigate the exact mechanisms for the variation in morphology of the ZI and ZII aurorae, but, in all, this work suggests that the solar wind may exert an indirect yet significant influence on Jupiter's aurorae.

 \FloatBarrier